DishaMT19/DS_AI_Internship/README.md

 - ✅ Differentiating between independent and dependent events
 - ✅ Applying conditional probability in practical problems
 - ✅ Using Bayes’ Theorem to update beliefs with new evidence
 - ✅ Strengthening logical and analytical reasoning skills
+- ✅ Understanding various data distribution shapes and patterns
+- ✅ Calculating and interpreting Z-Scores for standardization
+- ✅ Detecting and analyzing outliers effectively
+- ✅ Explaining the Central Limit Theorem and its real-world significance
+- ✅ Understanding how sampling methods influence data reliability
+- ✅ Strengthening statistical reasoning for data analysis and Machine Learning

 ---